christophersesugh/kodecamp4/1-closures/5-closures-and-async-js.md

 })();
 ```

-- In this example, the `loadData` function uses `async/await` to fetch data asynchronously.
+- In this example, the `fetchData` function uses `async/await` to fetch data asynchronously.
 - The outer `async` function creates a closure that captures any variables used within it.
 - This allows the code to appear more linear while still handling asynchronous operations effectively.